 Your Business Isn’t The Topic Of Your Content

 Have you ever been in a meeting to brainstorm topics for your content or your marketing?
+Or tried to come up with topics on your own?
 The conversation typically goes in a few directions…

 - Whatever is trending in your industry right now